The Best Meal I Had in Argentina…

 Never make assumptions when you travel.

 Additionally, I found that too many dishes were covered in cheese ~ even when it wasn’t specified on the menu.
-Fatty, fried foods were prevalent (like pizza, pasta, empanadas, etc.) ~ but healthier foods, like salads & veggies, were MUCH harder to find, & mediocre at best.
-It was also difficult to find fresh fruit in Argentina, which was disappointing, as fruit is so plentiful in countries like Peru & Colombia.
+Fatty, fried foods were prevalent (like pizza, pasta, empanadas, etc.).
+But healthier foods, like salads & veggies, were MUCH harder to find, & often mediocre.
+It was also difficult to find fresh fruit in Argentina, which was disappointing: as fruit is so plentiful in neighboring countries like Peru & Colombia.

-If you can afford to spend big bucks nightly ~ you can obviously find great meals in Argentina, particularly in Buenos Aires.
-But if you don’t want to spend $50+ per night, & just want more of a “normal” meal ~ I personally found it very difficult to do at a lower price point.
+If you can afford to spend big bucks nightly ~ you can obviously find great meals in Argentina, particularly at nice hotels in Buenos Aires.
+But if you don’t want to spend $50+ per night for a meal ~ I personally found it very difficult to do so at a lower price point.

 The Best Meal I Had in Argentina…

-Upon arrival at the Palacio, disheveled & worn out from our overnight flight, we were encouraged to freshen up & visit their signature restaurant that evening: Duhau Restaurante & Vinoteca.
+Upon arrival, disheveled & worn out from our overnight flight, we were encouraged to freshen up & visit their signature restaurant that evening: Duhau Restaurante & Vinoteca.
 What a great decision that turned out to be.
 Not only was it the best meal I had in Argentina ~ it’s one of the best meals I’ve had in my life.

-After the sun set (Argentinians eat late), we entered the restaurant’s romantic interior, noted its gorgeous wine racks, & were escorted out to their elegant terrace, nestled between the Palacio’s two main buildings.
+After the sun set (Argentinians eat late), we entered the restaurant’s romantic interior, & were escorted out to their elegant terrace which is nestled between the Palacio’s two main buildings.
 It was a warm January night in the midst of an Argentinian summer, & the “good air” that Buenos Aires is known for, wafted gently through the courtyard, filling us with ease after a long day of travel.

 Palacio Duhau Heaven…